dilshan5/apiTest/README.md

 First you need to download [allure-framework](https://github.com/allure-framework/allure2/releases).

 Then add the bin folder location into your PATH variable.
-To view the allure report, run test as,
+To view the allure report,

 ```sh
 $ cd codeceptjs-apiTest